ueewbdy93/wedding-screen/README.md

 1. `docker pull dy93/wedding-screen:latest`
 2. Prepare 3 folders:
   - `images`: put your images into it
-  - `config`: put `config.json` into it
+  - `config`: put `config.json` into it.
+See [Configuration](#configuration) for detailed information.
-  - `db`: empty folder
+  - `db`: empty folder which the db files will created in
-3. `docker run -d -p 5566:5566 -v /path/to/config:/usr/src/app/dist/config -v /path/to/db:/usr/src/app/db -v /path/to/images/:/usr/src/app/public/images wedding-screen`
+3. `docker run -d -p 5566:5566 -v /PATH/TO/config:/usr/src/app/dist/config -v /PATH/TO/db:/usr/src/app/db -v /PATH/TO/images/:/usr/src/app/public/images dy93/wedding-screen`
 4. Now you can browse the service with your favorite browser at http://localhost:5566 as user and, http://localhost:5566/admin-index.html as admin.

 # About

 A wedding activity web app implemented by a happy programmer couple [dy93](https://github.com/dy93) and [ueewbd](https://github.com/ueewbd) ❤️.

-There are two modes and a admin page
+There are two modes and an admin page

 1. _slideshow_ mode: